alkoclick/alkoclick.github.io/words/Writing Pull Request descriptions.md

 ### Pull requests are containers
 A pull request is not a code change.
 A pull request is a transparent container around the change.

 You might say, okay great, but we can do without the container right?
-Yes and no. You can drink water with no container, but a glass or bottle makes that experience a lot more convenient.
+Yes and no. You can drink water with no container, but a glass or bottle makes that experience a whole lot more convenient.

 To use a food analogy, you've probably noticed that most beers come with dedicated glasses to drink them in.
 The glass by itself is only a container.
 Nevertheless, the experience of pouring and drinking the beer changes drastically between glasses, which affects the actual flavour!
 The brewer can design a glass that best showcases the features of the beer they wanna exhibit.